BlueBrain/nexus-web/README.md

 - `GTAG`: The Google Analytics Identifier.
 GA won't be present unless an ID is specified.
 - `SENTRY_DSN`: The sentry URL Nexus Web needs to report errors to.
 Default is undefined.

+## Documentation

+### Nexus Plugins

+In development mode, you can copy/paste your plugins in the `/plugins` folder.
+If you want to develop your own plugins, have a look a the [plugin development documentation](./docs/pluginDevelopment.md).

 ## Getting involved

 Issue tracking is centralized into [the main Blue Brain Nexus repository](https://github.com/BlueBrain/nexus).